How to Sew a Free Dog Bandana Pattern in 2 Styles

 That’s why making sewing projects for pets makes me so happy.

-It also comes in 5 sizes for every type of dog: extra small, small, medium, large, and extra-large.
-And the best thing of all: IS FREE!!
+It also comes in five sizes for every type of dog: extra small, small, medium, large, and extra-large.
+And the best thing of all: it is FREE!!

 What can be better than that?